 - Muscle spasms

-- Extreme craving for heroin
+- Craving for heroin

 It’s important to note the cravings because, heroin rewires the brain to have the same response to heroin as the body naturally does to hunger.
 Your body treats the drug like it is an actual need; you become dependent on the substance.

 Heroin withdrawal is not the same for everyone.